dotnet/docs-maui/docs/user-interface/theming.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-theming)

 .NET Multi-platform App UI (.NET MAUI) apps can respond to style changes dynamically at runtime by using the `DynamicResource` markup extension.
 This markup extension is similar to the `StaticResource` markup extension, in that both use a dictionary key to fetch a value from a `ResourceDictionary`.
 However, while the `StaticResource` markup extension performs a single dictionary lookup, the `DynamicResource` markup extension maintains a link to the dictionary key.
-Therefore, if the value associated with the key is replaced, the change is applied to the `VisualElement`.
+Therefore, if the value associated with the key is replaced, the change is applied to the <xref:Microsoft.Maui.Controls.VisualElement>.
 This enables runtime theming to be implemented in .NET MAUI apps.

 The process for implementing runtime theming in a .NET MAUI app is as follows: